Signs and Symptoms of Hydromorphone Abuse

 The respiratory system may be hardest hit by opiates like hydromorphone.
 One of the most significant symptoms of opiate abuse is slowed breathing.
 When a person has had too much hydromorphone or other opiate, they are likely to exhibit labored breathing.
 Overdose deaths most commonly occur because a person stops breathing.
 If opiates are combined with other drugs that suppress breathing like alcohol or benzodiazepines, the combination can suppress breathing more quickly on lower dosages of the combined drugs and result in death even when a person thought they were abusing what they thought were safe quantities.

-When an unaddicted person wakes up in the morning, he (or she) may think of the children, getting to work or tasks that must be done.
-An addict thinks about the day's drug.
-If he or she doesn't get drugs soon, since it has been a few to several hours since the last dose, withdrawal symptoms are going to kick in.
-He is going to be dopesick if he doesn't find the pills or powder he needs.
+When a person wakes up in the morning, or he or she may think about their children, about getting to work or about tasks that must be done.
+An addict thinks about the day’s drug.
+If they don’t get the drugs soon, withdrawal symptoms are going to kick in.
+They are going to be dope sick (suffer withdrawal symptoms) if they don’t find the pills or powder they need.

 This is why addiction can result in a decline of morals, productivity and honesty.
 Production may be replaced by criminality.
-It does not mean that a person has suddenly and inexplicably become bad after decades of being the light of a parent's life.
+It does not mean that a person has suddenly and inexplicably become bad.
 It simply means that they are being driven by the cravings that overwhelm all other motivations.

-For more than forty-five years, the Narconon drug and alcohol rehabilitation program has provided these types of repairs.
-The way this program enables a person to find relief from cravings is through an innovative detoxification program called the Narconon New Life Detoxification Program.
+For nearly 50 years, the Narconon drug and alcohol rehabilitation program has provided these types of repairs.
+The way this program enables a person to find relief from cravings is through an innovative detoxification program called the Narconon New Life Detoxification.
 This phase of recovery takes three to six weeks of some hours each day, in and out of a sauna to induce sweating.
 A strict regimen of nutritional supplements and moderate daily exercise combine with the sauna time to enable the body to flush out old, stored drug toxins.
 Once these toxins are gone, those completing this step often say their physical cravings are gone.

 What remains then is for a person to be proofed against psychological cravings.
 This means that his personal integrity must be restored and one must learn how to deal with all the triggers in the home environment or anywhere he finds himself.
 This improvement is addressed on the Life Skills component of the Narconon program.